oscarj23-dev/201_final/readme.md

 ## 3. The Dataset - Oscar
 Find a dataset for your project idea.
 The dataset must include at least 200 observations (rows) and 5 features (columns), unless you consult with your TA and Prof. Walsh.
 * Where did you find the data?
 Please include a link to the data source
+> The following datasets were obtained through google dataset search and retrieved from Statista and Kaggle:
 > * Elflein, John.
 “Obesity Adults U.S. by State 2021.”
 Statista, 25 Oct.
 2022, https://www.statista.com/statistics/378988/us-obesity-rate-by-state/.
 > * G, Rakkesh Aravind.
 “Fast Food Joint Nutrition Values Dataset.”
 Kaggle, 22 Dec.
 2022, https://www.kaggle.com/datasets/rakkesharv/fast-food-joint-nutrition-values-dataset.
 > * Shahh, Khushi.
 “Fast Food Restaurants across US.”
 Kaggle, 31 Aug.
 2021, https://www.kaggle.com/datasets/khushishahh/fast-food-restaurants-across-us.

 * Who collected the data?
 > In order, CDC, Rakkesh Aravind G and Datafiniti